 - Guacamole or salsa with paleo nut type crackers

-The difficulty of transition to a low carb diet will be dependent on the point where an individual starts the process.
+The challenge of transitioning to a low carb diet will be dependent on where you are when you start the process.
+If you are used to eating high carbohydrates foods, eating low carb may take you a bit longer to get used to.
 Additionally, if the goal is to reach ketosis, the timing of when you arrive there will also vary by starting point.
 If low carb is new for you, the first few days (probably first 2 – 4 days) will be the most challenging for you.
 If carbohydrates have never been on the front burner of your diet, the transition will be easier.
-Either way, it is important to recall that though carbohydrates are the preferred fuel of the body, it can and will adjust to find the fuel it needs from alternative supply stores.
-The light on carbohydrates is only growing dimmer as time passes.
-Take the time to explore the low carbohydrate diet, industry, and the products in your grocery store to kick start your dietary pattern.
-Kick carbohydrates to the curb after all may benefit your health and happiness.
+Either way, it is important to recall that although carbohydrates are the preferred fuel of the body, it can and will adjust to find the fuel it needs from alternative supply stores.
+Take the time to explore the low carbohydrate diet, the low carb industry, and the low carb products in your grocery store to kick start your dietary pattern.